IPWright83/VSFileNav/README.md

  - **Name Search** - Searches based upon the name of a file by simply using mixed case search string.
  - **Wildcard Search** - Use standard windows wildcards : `?` (any character) or `*` (number of any characters).
  - **Camel Case Search** - Use uppercase strings to do Camel case searching on file names.
- - **Mutli Search** - just put a space between multiple search terms.
+ - **Multi Search** - just put a space between multiple search terms.
  - **Highlighting** - Filtering as you type with match highlighting.
  - **Explore To** - Immediately explorer to the file on the file system
  - **Themes** - VSFileNav attempts to automatically detect your Visual Studio theme and colour itself appropriately
- - **Multi Montior** - Multi montor support has been added, the search dialog will remember both size and position
+ - **Multi Monitor** - Multi monitor support has been added, the search dialog will remember both size and position

 ### Getting Started